SIGNAL (programming language): The Polychrony Toolsets

-The Polychrony toolset is an open-source development environment for critical/embedded systems based on SIGNAL, a real-time polychronous data-flow language.
+The Polychrony toolset is an open-source development environment for critical/embedded systems based on SIGNAL, a real-time polychronous dataflow language.
 It provides a unified model-driven environment to perform design exploration by using top-down and bottom-up design methodologies formally supported by design model transformations from specification to implementation and from synchrony to asynchrony.
 It can be included in heterogeneous design systems with various input formalisms and output languages.

 Polychrony is a set of tools composed of: